Incoming Disney CEO Josh D'Amaro Outlines Priorities in Note to Staff: 'We Will Operate as One Disney'

-As incoming Disney CEO Josh D’Amaro officially takes the reins of the entertainment giant from Bob Iger, the executive outlined his key priorities in a memo to staff on Wednesday.
+As Disney CEO Josh D’Amaro officially takes the reins of the entertainment giant from Bob Iger, the executive outlined his three key priorities in a memo to staff on Wednesday.

 D’Amaro emphasized that “great storytelling” and “creative excellence” would remain Disney’s “North Star,” underpinning every decision the company makes.